 How to Send a Strong Collaboration Email

-There's a list of other articles as resources at the end of this one I've found online!
+There's a list of other articles as resources at the end of this post I've found online, including our membership group Hustle Hive Elite.
 The unofficial part 1 of this post is an overview of why it's important to collaborate.